 Polyvinyl chloride (PVC) window frames are a popular option because of their high performance and affordability.
-Technological advancements have helped vinyl to overcome its reputation as a cheap-looking material.
-However, as there are still a few low-quality vinyl products on the market, be sure to look into the manufacturing process of a vinyl product you’re considering.
-At Homespire, we’re proud to partner with a local manufacturer to provide our customers with the highest quality frames made of 100% virgin vinyl.
+However, there are still low-quality vinyl products on the market, be sure to look into the manufacturing process of a vinyl product you’re considering.

 Some advantages of vinyl frames are:

-- Affordability: Vinyl is the least expensive window frame material.
+- Affordability: Vinyl is a less expensive window frame material compared to others.

-- No maintenance: Perhaps the most attractive feature of vinyl is its complete lack of maintenance required.
+- Less maintenance: Perhaps the most attractive feature of vinyl is its ease of maintenance.
 It will look great for years to come.

-- Energy efficiency: Although sometimes hollow, the frames can also be filled with foam for better insulation, like Homespire’s frames.
+- Energy efficiency: Although sometimes hollow, the frames can be filled with foam for better insulation.